datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 We have now generated a file with coverage information for every base.

-### Step 2: Detect the single nucleotide polymorphisms (SNPs)
+### Step 2: Detect the single nucleotide variants (SNVs)

-Identify SNPs using bcftools `call`.
+Identify SNVs using bcftools `call`.
 We have to specify ploidy with the flag `--ploidy`, which is one for the haploid *E. coli*. `-m` allows for multiallelic and rare-variant calling, `-v` tells the program to output variant sites only (not every site in the genome), and `-o` specifies where to write the output file:

 ~~~
 $ bcftools call --ploidy 1 -m -v -o results/bcf/SRR2584866_variants.vcf results/bcf/SRR2584866_raw.bcf
 ~~~
 {: .bash}

-### Step 3: Filter and report the SNP variants in variant calling format (VCF)
+### Step 3: Filter and report the SNV variants in variant calling format (VCF)

-Filter the SNPs for the final output in VCF format, using `vcfutils.pl`:
+Filter the SNVs for the final output in VCF format, using `vcfutils.pl`:

 ~~~
 $ vcfutils.pl varFilter results/bcf/SRR2584866_variants.vcf  > results/vcf/SRR2584866_final_variants.vcf